 This is your starting point.
 Before you even think about applying, make sure you meet these fundamental requirements.
 They are usually quite strict, and there’s no point proceeding if you don’t fit the bill.

-• Nationality: You must be a male citizen of Pakistan.
-(Note: While women can join the Navy in certain roles, the “Sailor” category is generally for males).
+Nationality | Must be a male citizen of Pakistan.
+(Women can join the Navy in some roles, but the Sailor category is generally for males.) |

 Tip: Don’t assume.
 Always refer to the official advertisement published by the Pakistan Navy for the specific batch you’re interested in.
 These advertisements are usually released in major national newspapers and on the official Pakistan Navy website.